rollthecloudinc/quell/README.md

 # Platform

-Empower others to build for the web based on the above princles.
+Arm those interested with an extensible editor for rapid realization of web experiences based on the above principles.

-* Arm site builders with extensible content editor

 https://uhf0kayrs4.execute-api.us-east-1.amazonaws.com/pages/create-panel-page

-* Provide developers with vast ecosystem of modules

 # Catalog

+Provide vast ecosystem of modiles to support functionality of editor and base principles.

 ## Security